claranet/puppet-consul_template/README.md

 * Installs a configuration file to `/etc/consul-template/config.json`
 * Manages the consul-template service via upstart, sysv, or systemd

+## Puppet 3 Support

+**Please note that the master branch of this module does not support Puppet 3!**

+On 31st December 2016, support for Puppet 3.x was withdrawn.
+As such, this module no longer supports Puppet 3 - if you require Puppet 3 compatibility, please use the latest version [1.x version from the Puppet Forge](https://forge.puppet.com/Claranet/consul_template), or the [puppet3](https://github.com/claranet/puppet-consul_template/tree/puppet3) branch in Git.

 ## Usage

 The simplest way to use this module is: